Skip to content

 You need to make your agent available to mint and redeem FAssets.

-1. Register your agent as available to the network by executing this command replacing the AGENT_ADDRESS with your agent address:
+1. Register your agent as available to the network by executing this command replacing the AGENT_ADDRESS with your agent address, as well exchange FASSET with FTestXRP, FTestBTC or FTestDOGE according to which underlying network you are entering the agent:

 Info